isomerpages/moe-blangahrisepri/_for-parents/Our School Rules and Regulations.md

 <li>
 <p>If students are not feeling well and not able to sit the examination,
 they need to provide the school with a medical certificate as a valid reason.
-Otherwise, zero marks may be awarded.
+Otherwise, no marks will be awarded.
 If they have a valid reason for not taking the examination, their examination grade will be:</p>
 </li>
 </ol>